This Week in Apps #131 - China Takes Over the App Store

 Overall, these numbers feel very low to me, and considering how hard Apple made tracking users, I expect more apps to drop the ATT requirement and forgo internal analytics and attribution to reduce possible friction.

-3. China Mints New Winners - The Most Downloaded Games
+3. China Mints New Winners - The Most Downloaded Games in August

 This week I rounded up the most downloaded games in the world, and let me skip the intro and dive right into the data because something's different this month and it could be a big one.